 Before creating a job, it’s important to bring all the stakeholders on board.
 This makes sure that everyone on the hiring team is on the same page.

-You need to interview the stakeholders to get an idea of traits they are looking for in a candidate.
-You should be interviewing hiring managers, recruiters, sourcers and interviewers with a list of predefined questions.
+You need to interview the stakeholders to get an idea of the traits they are looking for in a candidate.
+You should be interviewing hiring managers, recruiters, sourcers, and interviewers with a list of predefined questions.
 Some of these questions can be:

 Job Title: Different companies have different job titles for the same role.
-If you are hiring someone to lead growth, they can be called Growth Hacker or Customer Acquisition Manager or even Growth Ninja in a lot of cases.
-However, when choosing a job title try to make sure that the role is SEO friendly and can be discovered on Job Boards, Search Engines, LinkedIn etc.
+If you are hiring someone to lead growth, they can be called Growth Hacker Customer Acquisition Manager, or even Growth Ninja in a lot of cases.
+However, when choosing a job title, try to make sure that the role is SEO friendly and can be discovered on Job Boards, Search Engines, LinkedIn, etc.

-Company they work for: Hiring Team in a lot of cases already has a list of possible target companies where the candidate could be working.
-Ask your hiring team which are the companies they are looking at to source?
+The company they work for: Hiring Team in a lot of cases already has a list of possible target companies where the candidate could be working.
+Ask your hiring team what companies they are looking at to source.

 Target Designation: It’s really important to know what are the possible designations of your target candidate persona.
-Since various companies have different designations, it would help you have a list of possible designation which will have the similar profile.
+Since various companies have different designations, it would help you to have a list of possible designations which will have a similar profile.
 You can always expand this list by doing more research.